Neurodiversity explained

 There have been lots of questions and discussion regarding Pathological Demand Avoidance (PDA).
 PDA does not appear as a separate diagnostic condition in nationally or internationally recognised diagnostic manuals such as DSM-5 or ICD-10.
 This has meant that children and young people have not received a separate "diagnosis" of PDA and in the past, it may have felt that PDA was not recognised or understood.

-Professionals in Norfolk recognise and understand that there are a group of autistic children and young people who present with a PDA profile and we understand this within the umbrella term of autism spectrum disorder.
-We may use language such as "autism spectrum disorder with a PDA profile".
+Professionals in Norfolk recognise and understand that there are a group of autistic children and young people who present with a demand avoidant profile, and we understand this within the umbrella term of autism spectrum disorder.
+We may use language such as "autism spectrum disorder with a demand avoidant profile".

 We understand each individual child's unique way of seeing the world.